GreenSpace: Partnerships

 In November 2012, as part of its partnership with weforest.org, RocketOwl announced that it would plant a tree for every new GreenSpace player until the end of 2012.
 This resulted in more than 10,000 trees planted.

 Reception

 In November 2012, GreenSpace hit a high of 80,000 monthly active users.

 Canadian Videogame Awards 2012 - Finalist for Best Social/Casual Game.

 Legacy

-A sequel called BlueSpace is in development and is expected to launch on all devices.
+The Ottawa Business Journal wrote in 2012 that a sequel called BlueSpace was in production.